A Guide to Accruals Accounting

 There are several disadvantages of accrual accounting:

-As a business owner, accruals are more complicated to understand, and journals must adjust to the correct accounting period.
+As a business owner, accruals are more complex to understand, and journals must be adjusted to the correct accounting period.

-Bookkeepers have to keep track of more transactions when using the accruals method.
+Bookkeepers must track more transactions when using the accruals method.
 This can make it harder to prepare financial statements.

 Accruals Accounting Journal Entry